 This article on Uranus symbol meaning delves into the symbol itself as well as the myth of Uranus.
 This article also discusses the personality of the Greek creator god Uranus as a way to more deeply understand the planet and the symbol.

 The Uranus symbol is based on several symbolic components, particularly the male symbol because of its association with the god by the same name in Greek myth.

 In ancient Greek myth, Uranus kicks off the beginning of life.
-In the Greek account of creation there was first a tremendous expanse of Chaos.
-From Chaos emerged two majestic manifestations in deific form: Gaea (Mother Terra) and Uranus (Father Sky).
+In the Greek account of creation, there was first a tremendous expanse of Chaos.
+From Chaos emerged two majestic manifestations in the deific form: Gaea (Mother Terra) and Uranus (Father Sky).